HISTORY OF THE NORTH FACE ENDURANCE CHALLENGE

 In its first three years, the Series hosted single-day trail running events offering four race distances: 10K, Half-Marathon, 50K and 50 Mile.
 The menu of distances was designed to expose newcomers to the world of ultra-trail racing, while simultaneously providing a platform for elite ultra-marathon distance runners to push their limits on the trail.
 The Championship event held in San Francisco, CA, in December introduced the largest prize purse in the sport of ultra-trail racing ($30,000 total), offering $10,000 to the top male and female runners in the 50 Mile distance, which still stands today as the largest pay out in the sport.

-The North Face Endurance Challenge is North America’s premier trail-running series that features two-day, trail-running festivals in six locations across North America: New York, Washington, D.C., Ontario, Wisconsin, Utah and California.
-In 2014, the Series added events in Utah and in Ontario, Canada, the first-time international expansion of the North American Series.
+The North Face Endurance Challenge is North America’s premier trail-running series that features two-day, trail-running festivals in five locations across North America: New York, Washington, D.C., Massachusetts, Wisconsin and California.
 In 2017, the Series expanded its presence in New England with Massachusetts hosting the newest addition.

 Still known for its challenging, yet scenic courses, the Endurance Challenge offers a variety of race distances for runners to choose from: 5K, 10K, Half-Marathon, Marathon Relay, Marathon, 50K and 50 Mile.
 Each stop offers a unique trail-running experience for athlete of all skill levels, from the rolling hills of Wisconsin, to the technical surface of New York’s Bear Mountain, to the steep climbs and descents of California’s Marin Headlands.